Paula Drew: Buffalo, New York

 In 1954 Drew moved to Buffalo, New York, where she began making Milk for Health radio and television commercials.
 That stint lasted for eight years ending in 1961, and led to her becoming a member of the New York governor's Increased-Use-of-Milk Commission.
 In that role she traveled the world making lectures about the dairy situation and learning about dairy techniques and milk-drinking habits in other countries.

 Drew was vice-president of Nevil Enterprises Inc., a plastic-manufacturing company based in Buffalo, for six years, doing public relations.
 After that, she was secretary to the president of Woldman Drug Stores for six years.
 In the late 1970s, she returned to television in commercials for Tops Friendly Markets.

 Personal life

 Drew married Dr. Ira M. Altshuler, a psychiatrist, on May 4, 1949, in Bowling Green, Ohio.
 Forty-three days later he sued for divorce.

 In Buffalo she was a member of the Allentown Village Society, Inc., which put on an annual art festival in the Allentown neighborhood of Buffalo.

+She later married Hyman Eidlitz and moved to Toronto, where she died at the age of 94.
+She and Eidlitz are buried at Bathurst Lawn Memorial Park.